martin-stoehr/ase-devel/share/python-ase/doc/ase/lattice.rst

 * The rhombohedral (or trigonal) lattices are not implemented.
-They will be implemented when the need arises (and if somebody can tell me_ the precise definition of the 4-number Miller indices - I only know that they are "almost the same as in hexagonal lattices").
+They will be implemented when the need arises (and if somebody can tell us the precise definition of the 4-number Miller indices - we only know that they are "almost the same as in hexagonal lattices").

 * ``lattice.compounds``

   Lattices with more than one element.
 These are mainly intended as examples allowing you to define new such lattices.
-Currenly, the following are defined
+Currently, the following are defined

   - ``B1`` = ``NaCl`` = ``Rocksalt``